 A later 2013 study looked at the ability of curcumin to inhibit “tyrosinase,” which is an enzyme involved in the production of melanin.
 They found that it did indeed inhibit the activity of the enzyme, at a level comparable to other ingredients used in common products that help prevent hyperpigmentation.

-Gurjinder’s Recipe for a Turmeric Mask for Pigmentation, anti aging
+My Mum Ginder’s Recipe for a Turmeric Mask for reducing pigmentation and anti aging

 Juice of 1-2 Lemons